lsolbach/TemplateEngine/readme.txt

 * added string.replace() method
 * added string.endsWith() method
 * added list.clearList() map.remove() and map.clearMap() methods
+* added methods to MapValue to make them more convenient
 * added MethodRegistry.register() and DynamicMethodRegistryImpl.registerPackage()
 * made method registries configurable
-* refactored code for robustness, removed review issues
 * fixed tokenizer bug for identifiers starting with keywords
 * fixed tokenizer for better matching of a xml declaration
 * fixed cascading of type methods
 * fixed camelCaseToUnderScore() not to duplicate underscores
 * suppressed string evaluation of numerics, lists and maps when not in string context
-* added methods to MapValue to make them more convenient
 * enhanced diagnostic output on Exceptions
+* refactored code for robustness, removed review issues
 * refactored names of interfaces and classes
 * refactored method call mechanism for template methods
 * refactored symbol tables in ast nodes to a node independend value environment

-TODO
-* validate string.utf8tolatin1() and string.latin1ToUtf8() methods

 Version 0.9.17 (21.09.2009)
 ---------------------------